open-telemetry/opentelemetry-specification/specification/trace/api.md

 `IsRemote` to true on a parent `SpanContext` so `Span` creation knows if the parent is remote.

+Any span that is created MUST also be ended, usually by calling [`End`](#end) on it.
+API implementations MAY leak memory or other resources (including, for example, CPU time for periodic work that iterates all spans) if the user forgot to end the span.

 #### Determining the Parent Span from a Context

 When a new `Span` is created from a `Context`, the `Context` may contain a `Span`